BA e-mail Forums

 The School of Drama directs emails to our students via specialized email forums.
 To subsribe/unsubscribe or view archives, click on the name of the forum.
 Please also read the Posting Guidelines before you send an email to a forum.
 Please also see Drama Computing FAQ for information on computer labs, printing, etc.

 This is the Advising Office's main distribution list.
-Postings include general School of Drama information, Drama course offerings, production and audition notices and job announcements, Colloquium information and School of Drama scholarship information.
+Postings include general School of Drama information, Drama course offerings, production and audition notices and job announcements, and School of Drama scholarship information.
 Drama majors must subscribe to this forum.
 It is also recommended for anyone interested in the daily goings-on at the School of Drama.

 This list is for students that have graduated from the University of Washington with a BA in Drama and want to keep up to date with UW shows and offerings, internship and career information, and other updates and resources relevant to life after graduation.

 This list is run by students, for students, and is open to all departments and art RSOs.
 The goal of the listserv is to promote and facilitate opportunities for students to collaborate between departments: publicity for upcoming shows/events, auditions for student work, calls for collaboration, etc.

 Be sure you understand the Posting Guidelines.
 There is no guarantee that postings sent to the wrong Forum will be forwarded to the correct one.